-Allow the sponge to cool in the tin for 10 minutes or so until it is cool enough to touch, then slide it out, greaseproof paper side down, onto a wire rack.
+- Allow the sponge to cool in the tin for 10 minutes or so until it is cool enough to touch, then slide it out, greaseproof paper side down, onto a wire rack.
 Meanwhile, make the filling and the frosting.
-For the filling, beat 1 1/2 tsp of the brandy and 1 tsp of the icing sugar together until smooth.
+For the filling, beat 1 1/2 tsp of the brandy and 1 tsp of the icing sugar together with the creme fraiche until smooth.

 - To make the chocolate frosting, fill a saucepan half full with boiling water, and set it over a medium low heat.
 Set a heatproof glass bowl over the top, making sure the bottom of the bowl is not touching the water.
 Break the chocolate into it, and stir occasionally until it has all melted.
 Set aside to cool while you beat together the butter and sugar, followed by the vanilla extract until smooth.
 Beat in the cool chocolate, then the remaining 1 tsp of brandy.